ttiny/phptestr/README.md

 Status
 ------
-**This is release version 1.0**, stable release, tested under Windows and OSX.
+**This is release version 1.0**, stable release, tested under Windows, OSX and Linux.